Sudeep Gets Nostalgic About His Film Huchcha! Says He Didn’t Have A Choice But To Look So

 Sudeep said, "I've acted in a film.
 The role demanded me to go bald.
 More than half of the crew was hesitant to shave their heads.
 But, I did what I was supposed to do.
 Salman Khan remade that film in Bollywood and named it 'Tere Naam'.
 Huchcha worked well in the theatres for 32 weeks."

 Since Huchcha to date, Sudeep has been a part of the biggest hits of Sandalwood.
 In the past few years, the actor has chosen to act in a few films from other industries, too.
-Recently, the first teaser of Sye Raa Narasimha Reddy launched.
+Recently, the first teaser of Sye Raa Narasimha Reddy was launched.
 Just a glimpse into Sudeep's role has gotten his fans excited.

 Kichcha's sport-centric film, Pailwaan is all set to hit the theatres on September 12.
 The actor will also be seen in the Bollywood film Dabangg 3, essaying an antagonist's role, opposite Salman Khan.